-Readings for the OSU S.A.G.E. courses are found in textbooks, contained in online professional journal articles, or on websites that are linked through the OSU S.A.G.E. weekly lessons.
-Review the lessons on the OSU S.A.G.E. program website weekly to find out what your reading assignment will be for the week.
+Readings for the OSU S.A.G.E. courses are found in textbooks, contained in online professional journal articles, or on websites linked through the OSU S.A.G.E. weekly lessons.
+Review the lessons on the OSU S.A.G.E. program website weekly to determine what your reading assignment will be for the week.
 Online discussions are based on these readings.
 Allow 2-4 hours per week to prepare for class.

 |Introduction to Applied Gerontology||Interdisciplinary Case Studies in

 |Issues and Trends in Aging|